Margaret Mead: Personal life

-Mead was married three times.
+Mead was married to men three times and had significant romantic relationships outside of marriage, including with at least two women.
 After a six-year engagement, she married her first husband (1923–1928), Luther Cressman, an American theology student who later became an anthropologist.
+Mead dismissively characterized her union with her first husband as "my student marriage" in her 1972 autobiography Blackberry Winter, a sobriquet with which Cressman took vigorous issue.

-Before departing for Samoa in 1925, Mead had a short affair with the linguist Edward Sapir, a close friend of her instructor Ruth Benedict.
+Before departing for Samoa in 1925, Mead had a short affair with the linguist Edward Sapir.
 However, Sapir's conservative stances about marriage and women's roles were unacceptable to Mead, and as Mead left to do field work in Samoa, they separated permanently.
 Mead received news of Sapir's remarriage while she was living in Samoa.
 There, she later burned their correspondence on a beach.
-Between 1925 and 1926, she was in Samoa from where on the return boat she met Reo Fortune, a New Zealander headed to Cambridge, England, to study psychology.
-They were married in 1928, after Mead's divorce from Cressman.
-Mead dismissively characterized her union with her first husband as "my student marriage" in her 1972 autobiography Blackberry Winter, a sobriquet with which Cressman took vigorous issue.
-Mead's third and longest-lasting marriage (1936–1950) was to the British anthropologist Gregory Bateson with whom she had a daughter, Mary Catherine Bateson, who would also become an anthropologist.
-She readily acknowledged that Bateson was the husband she loved the most.
-She was devastated when he left her and remained his loving friend ever afterward.
-She kept his photograph by her bedside wherever she traveled, including beside her hospital deathbed.

-Mead also had an exceptionally close relationship with Ruth Benedict, one of her instructors.
+During the same period, she began a romantic relationship with her instructor Ruth Benedict, a close friend of Sapir.
 In her memoir about her parents, With a Daughter's Eye, Mary Catherine Bateson strongly implies that the relationship between Benedict and Mead was partly sexual.
 In her biography of the two women, Lois Banner writes that Mead and Benedict had become lovers by late 1924 and that Benedict then "characterize[d] Mead [as] her daughter and protégée in anthropology, her partner, lover, and best friend."
 Mead and Benedict lived together for two months in summer 1928 and shared a Washington, DC, house during World War II as Mead commuted from her home in New York City to work for the federal government.